chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 ## Credits and Thanks:
 - Apple for macOS
-- [perez987](https://github.com/perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/blob/main/README.md) for the original guide I read fixing Fenvi T919 on macOS 14+.
+- [perez987](https://github.com/perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/blob/main/README.md) for the original guide I read for fixing Fenvi T919 on macOS 14+.
-- [Corpnewt](https://github.com/corpnewt) for providing very helpful information which is used in this guide.
+- [Corpnewt](https://github.com/corpnewt) for providing very helpful information/resources which was used in this guide.
 (And for creating ProperTree, and other great software like MountEFI and SSDTTime).
 - Acidanthera for [OpenCore Bootloader](https://github.com/acidanthera/OpenCorePkg) and countless Kexts.
 - Dortania for [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide) and [OpenCore Legacy Pacher](https://dortania.github.io/OpenCore-Legacy-Patcher/).
 - [mrlimerunner](https://github.com/mrlimerunner/sonoma-wifi-hacks?tab=readme-ov-file) for an older guide with good information.